Eiffel Tower: Is It Worth Paying to Go Up? My Honest Opinion

 Best Time of the Year, Week, or Day to Visit the Eiffel Tower

-To make the most of your visit to the Eiffel Tower and avoid the crowds, we therefore suggest you opt for the quieter time slots, from 9 am to 11 am and from 8 pm until closing time.
+To make the most of your visit and avoid long lines, aim for the less crowded hours—between 9 a.m. and 11 a.m. or from 8 p.m. until closing time.

 Is a Guided Tour Recommended?

-If you’re passionate about the history of Paris and want to learn more about the Eiffel Tower, a guided tour can be very enriching.
+If you love Parisian history and want to learn more about the Eiffel Tower, a guided tour can be a great choice.

-The first involves taking the elevator to the top, then exploring the 2nd floor before going down the stairs to the 1st floor.
+• Take the elevator to the summit, explore the 2nd floor, then walk down to the 1st floor.

-The second is to take the elevator up to the 2nd floor, then take the stairs back down to the 1st floor.
+• Take the elevator to the 2nd floor, then walk down to the 1st floor.

 Book your guided tour of the Eiffel Tower